 I stroke up close friendships with many wonderful and amazing individuals.
 The time I am able to spend with these friends remains an enormous treasure to me.

-The incredible nature of Montana has been my inspiration and motivation ever since I set foot on its ground.
-The endless opportunities to hike, run, ski, snowboard and swim in Montana accommodate my outdoor lifestyle and often trigger the famous “Biggi smile”.
+The incredible nature of Montana was my inspiration and motivation ever since I set foot on its ground.
+The endless opportunities to hike, run, ski, snowboard and swim in Montana accommodated my outdoor lifestyle and often triggered the famous “Biggi smile”.
 By not taking it for granted, the beauty of this state took away my breath every day.

 I loved every minute of hiking the peaks and valleys of Western Montana with friends, running along the Clark Fork River, snowboarding Lost Trail ski area, housesitting in Pattee Canyon for MaryEllen and Dennis, chatting and working with the enthusiastic faculty at the Business School and sharing coffee or wine with all the amazing and delightful friends I found in Missoula.
 Another unique experience was the work as an emergency firefighter during the horrific 2000 fire season.